-Finding out your Net Promoter Score is the easiest way to see how your company is doing in the eyes of your customers.
-Historically, the positive NPS scores have showed strong correlations to profitable growth.
 Companies and organizations ranging from small start-ups to some of the world’s largest corporations also use the NPS to assess customer satisfaction and track performance because it’s:

 Although there are pros and cons to NPS, getting your NPS helps you understand how you compare against the competition—and find out what the big brands in your industry are scoring.

 While you’re continuously monitoring your customer loyalty ratings with NPS to make internal changes to your organization, you can also get external NPS benchmarks to understand if your Net Promoter Score is good or bad.

 For example: If your Net Promoter Score is 36, what does that really mean?
 A score of 36 may not seem great to you.
 But an NPS of 36 could actually be a strong score when compared with the average Net Promoter Score for organizations in your industry.